Disabled Students' Allowances (DSA)

 Sharing your information with DSA funding bodies

-The Disabled Students Allowance (DSA) application process requires us to share your personal information with third party funding bodies such as Student Finance England, Student Finance Wales, Student Finance Northern Ireland (SFNI) or Student Awards Agency for Scotland (SAAS).
+The DSA application process requires us to share your personal information with third party funding bodies such as Student Finance England, Student Finance Wales, Student Finance Northern Ireland (SFNI) or Student Awards Agency for Scotland (SAAS).

 We'll share information such as your title, name, date of birth, personal identifier, qualification, module details and academic year to confirm your registration with the Open University.
 This will enable the funding body to process your DSA application.
 During your studies we may discuss with the funding body your ongoing award and support provision to ensure you have access to the correct services to support your studies.